Justin Peck (off-road racer): Racing career

 Peck has over 27 years of racing experience.
 He is the back-to-back series champion in off-road motorcycles, a USRA series champion, national winner and third overall winner of The Challenge of America Series, a UKC multi-time series champion, and the only pro off-road driver in the state of Utah.

 Throughout his racing career, Peck claims to have broken 84 bones, required 19 surgeries, and had 200 screws surgically inserted into his body.
 He has also gone on record saying that he's died twice.

 RacePro Technologies

 Peck is the founder of RacePro Technologies, an off-road racing team that competes in the Lucas Oil Off Road Series.
 The team currently runs three professional race cars, five regional race cars, and one national junior race car.

 Gear49 Nutrition

 Peck is also the founder of Gear49 Nutrition, a nutritional supplement company that creates products for bodybuilders and racers.
 The company name is derived from Peck's father, who drove a truck for a living.
 His handle was "Number Nine."
-After his father passed away from cancer, Peck has said that he races "for number nine" and now drives under the number 49.
+After his father died from cancer, Peck has said that he races "for number nine" and now drives under the number 49.